puzzle/kubernetes-techlab/labs/10_4_configmap.md

 you can verify, if the ConfigMap was crated successfully.

-The content can also be displayed with `$ kubectl get configmaps javaconfiguration -o json --namespace [USER]-dockerimage`.
+The content can also be displayed with `$ kubectl get configmaps javaconfiguration -o json --namespace [TEAM]-dockerimage`.

 ## Attach a Configmap to a Pod